skyflowapi/skyflow-js/README.md

   label: "string",                    //optional, label for the form element
   altText: "string"                   //optional, string that is shown before reveal, will show token if altText is not provided
 }

+const revealElementOptions = {
+  formatRegex: RegExp                 //optional, regex to specify the format on the value that has been revealed }
 ```
 `Note`:
 - `token` is optional only if it is being used in invokeConnection()
+- If there are multiple matches found with the given formatRegex option, then always the first match is applied to the revealed value

 The `inputStyles`, `labelStyles` and  `errorTextStyles` parameters accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but only a single variant is available i.e. base.